rafael-santiago/kryptos/README.md

 # Kryptos

-I started the core of this project on about 2004 and since them it was being an attempt of building a tiny and straightforward crypto library which can be easily integrated with user and also kernel mode code.
+I started the core of this project on about 2004 and since then it was being an attempt of building a tiny and straightforward crypto library which can be easily integrated with user and also kernel mode code.

 Until now these are the supported platforms: